Next: , Previous: , Up: Frames [Contents][Index]

 In window systems, such as X, data can be transferred between different applications by means of selections.
-X defines an arbitrary number of selection types, each of which can store its own data; however, only three are commonly used: the clipboard, primary selection, and secondary selection.
-Other window systems support only the clipboard.
+Each window system defines an arbitrary number of selection types, all storing their own data; however, only three are commonly used: the clipboard, primary selection, and secondary selection.
 See Cut and Paste in The GNU Emacs Manual, for Emacs commands that make use of these selections.
-This section documents the low-level functions for reading and setting window-system selections.
+This section documents the low-level functions for reading and setting window-system selections; See Accessing Selections, for documentation concerning selection types and data formats under particular window systems.

 Command: gui-set-selection type data